liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 \\[ \mathcal{L}(\mathbf{w}) = \frac{1}{2}\sum_{i=1}^N (y\_i - f(\mathbf{x_i}))^2 \\]
 We can also try to minimize the sum of absolute error over all observations, or minimize a penalized version of the least squares loss function.
 As you can see, machine learning techniques try to formulate problem in terms of minimizing a loss function based on certain intuition, and in doing so, we hope to achieve the best prediction.

 In statistics, we approach the problem using a technique call Maximum Likelihood Estimation (MLE): given N observations, that is the most likelihood values of coeficients \\(\mathbf{w}\\), i.e. what is the set of coeeficients \\(\mathbf{w}\\) that maximize the likelihood for N observations.
-If we assume the dependent variable to be normally distributed, the solution to this problem ends up being equivalent to minimizing sum of square errors over all observations.
+If we assume the error term to be normally distributed, the solution to this problem ends up being equivalent to minimizing sum of square errors over all observations.

-## 3. Examples

-## 4. Further thought